 If you’ve never heard of Cha Tae-sik from The Man from Nowhere then you may want to start broadening those horizons.
 The titular character from the immensely popular South Korean action thriller takes the particular set of skills from Liam Neeson in Taken and puts them into a much younger body.

-Won Bin’s turn as the devastatingly deadly special forces soldier turned reluctant hero was a shock.
+Won Bin’s turn as the devastatingly deadly special forces soldier turned-reluctant-hero was a shock.
 It was as much of a departure from previous roles for the notoriously selective heartthrob as Taken was for Neeson.
-His deceptively boyband-ish exterior perfectly cover his skills in fight choreography and helped the movie with its surprising twists of action, making for an extravaganza of bloody vengeance.
+His deceptively boyband-ish exterior perfectly covers his skills in fight choreography and helped the movie with its surprising twists of action, making for an extravaganza of bloody vengeance.

 5 Rita Vrataski

 One of the best things about latter-day Tom Cruise has been his eagerness to share the spotlight, not least with female co-stars who are cast to deliberately outshine Cruise in the action department.
 Edge of Tomorrow (A.K.A.
 Live.
 Die.
 Repeat.), though a little underappreciated at the time of its release, is generally considered to be one of Cruise's biggest contemporary successes and Emily Blunt’s performance as Rita ‘Angel of Verdun’ Vrataski is an integral part of that success.

 Sometimes just called the ‘Full Metal B****’, Vrataski is the most famous soldier of Earth’s final resistance against an invading alien horde and a mech-suited war machine.
 Ruthlessly pragmatic and stoically heroic, she puts many overly-sexualized comic book heroines to shame.